acmillinoistech/redcarpet/data/README.md

 **Note:** This data snapshot was taken on Monday, March 11th, 2019.
 A list of the pages visited by this scraper run can be found in `scraper_log.txt`.
 The number of reactions for each talent changes rapidly, so that feature will not be up to date with the current total on the live website.

-The scraper may be run again if:
+The scraper may need to be run again if:

+- New talent are added
-- The data is not
+- Ratings data (reactions and stars) is no longer representative of user trends
+- New features must be added to the item model

 If the scraper must be run again, ensure that the dependencies are installed and, in this directory, run: